Minju-Seol/tFUS-PhaseAmplitudeCorrection/README.md

 - **Simulation-driven training pipeline**
   - Training data are generated using acoustic simulations, allowing the model to learn the relationship between skull geometry and acoustic wave propagation.

-- **Evaluation with multiple acoustic focusing metrics**
-  - Model performance is evaluated using metrics such as Peak Location Error (PLE), Mean Surface Distance (MSD), Relative Peak Pressure (RPP), and phase/amplitude prediction errors.

-- **Example inference pipeline**
-  - The repository provides pretrained models and example data that allow users to reproduce the inference workflow for a representative skull case.

 ## Repository Structure